Yanet Garcia Flaunts Fit Bod During Intense Battle Ropes Workout

 “No offense but who ever [sic] took this picture should have added some light to it,” they said.

-Plus, Yanet shared another update on Instagram yesterday where she rocked what appeared to be the same outfit.
-Except that time, she posed in front of a light blue backdrop with her boyfriend Lewis Howes and held her Pomeranian, Mamacita, in her hands.
-The update was a short video clip and it gave fans a behind-the-scenes look at the photo shoot with the photographer visible on the left side of the frame.
+Yanet shared another update on Instagram yesterday, rocking what appeared to be the same outfit.
+However, for this post, she posed in front of a light blue backdrop with her boyfriend Lewis Howes and held her Pomeranian, Mamacita, in her hands.
+The update was a short video clip, and it gave fans a behind-the-scenes look at the photo shoot with the photographer visible on the left side of the frame.
 Yanet and Lewis smiled widely during the clip.